How to plan a Road trip to Spiti Valley?

-Spiti Valley is a must-see destination for any mountain and motorcycle enthusiast, trekker, or nature lover.
+Spiti Valley road trip is a dream ride for any mountain and motorcycle enthusiast, trekker, or nature lover.
 However, when compared to Ladakh, this region remains harsh and desolate.

 Spiti Valley is a cold desert mountain valley high in the Himalayas in Himachal Pradesh’s northeastern region.
 “Spiti” means “the middle land,” referring to the area between Tibet and India.
 The Spiti Valley is also one of India’s least populated areas.

 Getting ready for the Spiti Valley Road trip

 The Spiti Valley bike ride is among the most daring excursions that one should go on.
 Driving through these uninviting, mesmerizing landscapes requires a very high level of passion.
 Additionally, it takes more than just passion to organize a bike trip to the Spiti Valley.
 This is the actual reality of Spiti Valley, and I’m not saying this to scare you.
 As a result, you must be mentally and physically ready before beginning your ride or trip.

 Physical fitness is one of the most important factors, which we have to take care of.
 Because during the entire journey, we are passing through different types of landscapes & weather conditions.
 Since the oxygen level is very less at a higher elevation, we must practice some breathing exercises & yoga.
 Apart from this, swimming and cycling will also help you to increase your stamina.

 If you are planning this trip on your bike then my video will help you in your Pre-ride preparations.